AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-012-gateway.md

 ## ADR 012: Adoption of Krakend API Gateway for Microservices

 ### Status: Proposed

 ## Context
 We are in the process of designing and implementing the architecture for our microservices-based application.
 One of the key requirements for our application is to efficiently manage and expose a set of microservices as APIs, ensuring security, rate limiting, and centralized configuration.

 ## Decision
-We have decided to adopt the Krakend API Gateway as our primary solution for managing and exposing microservices as APIs for the following reasons:
+As we have chosen Golang as our primary programming language, we have also decided to adopt the Krakend API Gateway as our primary solution for managing and exposing microservices through APIs.Following are the capabilities of Krakend

 **Microservices Integration**: Krakend provides seamless integration with our microservices architecture, allowing us to aggregate, route, and expose multiple microservices through a unified API gateway.